Chinese room: Speed and complexity: appeals to intuition

+Speed and complexity replies

 Many of these critiques emphasize speed and complexity of the human brain, which processes information at 100 billion operations per second (by some estimates).
 Several critics point out that the man in the room would probably take millions of years to respond to a simple question, and would require "filing cabinets" of astronomical proportions.
 This brings the clarity of Searle's intuition into doubt.

 An especially vivid version of the speed and complexity reply is from Paul and Patricia Churchland.
 They propose this analogous thought experiment: "Consider a dark room containing a man holding a bar magnet or charged object.
 If the man pumps the magnet up and down, then, according to Maxwell's theory of artificial luminance (AL), it will initiate a spreading circle of electromagnetic waves and will thus be luminous.
 But as all of us who have toyed with magnets or charged balls well know, their forces (or any other forces for that matter), even when set in motion produce no luminance at all.
 It is inconceivable that you might constitute real luminance just by moving forces around!"
 Churchland's point is that the problem is that he would have to wave the magnet up and down something like 450 trillion times per second in order to see anything.

 Stevan Harnad is critical of speed and complexity replies when they stray beyond addressing our intuitions.
 He writes "Some have made a cult of speed and timing, holding that, when accelerated to the right speed, the computational may make a phase transition into the mental.
 It should be clear that is not a counterargument but merely an ad hoc speculation (as is the view that it is all just a matter of ratcheting up to the right degree of 'complexity.')"

 Searle argues that his critics are also relying on intuitions, however his opponents' intuitions have no empirical basis.
 He writes that, in order to consider the "system reply" as remotely plausible, a person must be "under the grip of an ideology".
 The system reply only makes sense (to Searle) if one assumes that any "system" can have consciousness, just by virtue of being a system with the right behavior and functional parts.
 This assumption, he argues, is not tenable given our experience of consciousness.